ZipCodeCore/JavaFileManager/README.md

 ## Your task...

-You should create a page of documentation in the [Help for FileManager](FileManager.md) describing how you use each of the commands the program provides.
+You should create a page of documentation in the [Help for FileManager](FileManager.md) file describing how you use each of the commands the program provides.
 You can use [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) to learn more about what markdown is and how you use it to write markdown files.
 There is also info at [Wikipedia : Markdown](https://en.wikipedia.org/wiki/Markdown).

 Write a short summary of what each command does and how it is used.
+Give a real example of what the user would see using each command.
 Edit the [Help for FileManager](FileManager.md) file with your explanatory text.

 ## Things to consider